 Since we were returning a little late, we didn't see any private minivans.
 Instead, we waited to wave down a passing bus heading back from Ranau.

-The fare for the bus trip back from Kinabalu Park to KK was 20 ringgit, however dropped us at the Northern Bus Terminal (Inanam).
+The fare for the bus trip back from Kinabalu Park to KK was 30 ringgit, however, dropped us at the Northern Bus Terminal (Inanam).
 We then needed to get a Grab car back to our hostel, which was only an additional 10 ringgit.

-What to Do in Kinabalu Park – Trail Guide
+What to Do in Kinabalu Park - Hiking Guide

 After arriving and paying the entrance fee, you might be wondering about what to do in Kinabalu Park.
 If you're not climbing Mount Kinabalu, then there are still several hiking trails that loop around the park.